F-Almeman/GEAR_RD/README.md

 ## 2.1 LLM-based approach

-This script is to generate terms by a LLM to be used for the reverse dictionary task.
-Given a datset and its desciption and some examples, k terms will be generated based on the specified prompt.
+This script performs a reverse dictionary task using a large language model (LLM).
+Given a dataset along with its description and examples, it generates k terms based on a specified prompt, which are then compared to the gold term(s).

 ```
-python3 rd_with_llm.py -s "datasets/WordNet_test.csv" -t "3dex" -m "gpt-4o-mini" -k 5 -o datasets  -d "WordNet" -p 2
+python3 rd_with_llm.py -s "datasets/WordNet_test.csv" -t "3dex" -m "gpt-4o-mini" -k 5 -o outputs  -d "WordNet" -p 2
 ```
 -s: dataset split file <br/>
 -t: dataset type which are 3dex or hill (default="hill") <br/>